Dwolla/dwolla-typescript/docs/sdks/customers/README.md

 | errors.UpdateForbiddenDwollaV1HalJSONError  | 403                                         | application/vnd.dwolla.v1.hal+json          |
 | errors.APIError                             | 4XX, 5XX                                    | \*/\*                                       |

-## listBusinessClassifications
+## listAvailableConnections

-Retrieve an _embedded list of business classifications that contains an _embedded list of industry classifications.
+Retrieve a list of a customer's external bank accounts that have been authorized through MX Connect.
+Each account is represented as an "available exchange connection" with details like the account name and associated availableConnectionToken.
+This information is essential for creating an exchange and corresponding funding source within Dwolla.

 ### Example Usage